Which lane am I on? Look at your secret.

-createLink() is the ergonomic front door to @phosra/link.
-It derives the whole
+createLink() is the ergonomic front door to the writer plane of @phosra/link.
+It

-hand-built LinkConfig (writer DID, router DID, router payload key, the HKDF-derived
+derives the whole hand-built LinkConfig (writer DID, router DID, router payload key, the

-household and parent keys) from one Ed25519 writer key you already hold, ships and
+HKDF-derived household and parent keys) from one Ed25519 writer key you already hold,

-migrates its own product tables, and delivers rules to platforms by signing each
+ships and migrates its own product tables, and delivers rules to platforms by signing

-delivery to the OCSS root — so there is no shared HMAC secret to mint, hand off, store,
+each delivery to the OCSS root — so there is no shared HMAC secret to mint, hand off,

 file, or TypeScript compiled to ESM).
 From CommonJS, load it with a dynamic